 One of our traditions has been to take a team to run in the Suffolk Whole Hog – this is a ridiculous – but marvellous – annual event on a beautiful Suffolk farm, in which several hundred people with a diverse range of fitnesses, speeds and agilities all run together on a cross country course of several kilometres, dotted with hazards and obstacles.

-Whilst there is a competitive spirit, and one or two of the Infotex team go at it hard, it’s the taking part that counts, and for me, as each year goes by it does get increasingly hard to get round in a respectable time.
+Whilst there is a competitive spirit, and one or two of the Infotex team go at it hard, it’s the taking part that counts, and, in my case, as each year goes by it does get increasingly hard to get round in a respectable time.
 It certainly helps to have a purpose, so raising a bit of money for a good cause does force me out onto the circuit…

 For me, messing about in boats has been the most consistent of my activities, and I do feel a certain passion for all it can provide.
 The pleasure is not just in the activity itself, but in having an awareness of the nautical aspect of any story, whether reading or watching videos.
 Even travelling on a cross channel ferry has an added interest, because you can look at the harbour and the other boats, interested in their course, speed and manoeuvres.